DiamondLightSource/python-relion-yolo-it/Cryolo_relion3.0/README.md

                  '.cry_predict_done' file so that the pipeline knows that cryolo has finished.*

-Note: Fine-tuning requires good 2D classes to be picked by hand after first 2D iteration
+Note: Fine-tuning requires good 2D classes to be picked by hand after first 2D iteration and may not improve picking performance.
+It is included as an experimental feature and is not recommended for a practical pipeline.